magpires/AutoRefreshHDR/README.md

 * The tool will not overclock the monitor.
 Any and all settings defined in the ```appsettings.json``` file will only be applied if your monitor and/or video card supports it.
 * If any setting, be it refresh rate or HDR, is not supported by your system, a warning message will be displayed as soon as the application configured with the incompatible attributes is run.
+* If dynamic refresh rate is enabled in your operating system, Auto Refresh HDR will disable it as soon as you run the configured game or program.
+I'm still looking for a way to prevent this behavior, but until I find one, I recommend setting the value of the new UseAutoRefreshRate property to false.

 ## Final considerations